Visorask/i965-Driver-Fix/README.md

+# This repo is now archived.
+Utilize this script to do everything in a better method. | https://github.com/Visorask/Misc.-Scripts/blob/master/mk-intel-driver.sh

 # i965-Driver-Fix
 I put together a guide for fixing anyone's 9600/9700k that do not work with HW transcoding on ubuntu 18.04 or lower.
 All credits for the repo and packages used in this guide go to https://launchpad.net/~wsnipex.